stateful/docs.runme.dev/docs/configuration.md

 Metadata inside markdown's fenced code blocks.

+> **InfoBox**: This feature can be used to prevent prompting when exporting an environment variable.
+By configuring the cell options appropriately, you can streamline your workflow and make your environment setup more efficient.

 | Configuration          | Description                                                     | Default value            |
 | ---------------------- | --------------------------------------------------------------- | ------------------------ |
 | background             | Indicates if the cell should be runned as a background process  | false                    |